Cray-HPE/docs-sat/docs/install.md

     copied from ncn-m001 to ncn-m002 and ncn-m003.
 Therefore, the list of hosts above is ncn-m002 and ncn-m003.

-## Run sat setrev to Set System Information
+## Set System Information

-**NOTE:** This procedure is only required after initially installing SAT.
-It is not required after upgrading SAT.
+System revision information stores identifying data about a system.

 ### Prerequisites

 - S3 credentials have been generated.
 See [Generate SAT S3 Credentials](#generate-sat-s3-credentials).
 - SAT authentication has been set up.
 See [SAT Authentication](#sat-authentication).

+### Notes on the Procedure

+- As of SAT v2.2, this procedure is **optional**.
+For previous versions, it is only required after initially installing SAT.
+It is not required after upgrading SAT.

 ### Procedure

+1. Set System Revision Information.

-1. Run `sat setrev` to set System Revision Information.
-Follow the on-screen prompts to set the following site-specific values:
+    Run `sat setrev` and follow the on-screen prompts to set the following site-specific values:

    - Serial number
    - System name